Trustroots/nostr-map/README.md

 - `nvm install` - This is only required one time
 - `nvm use`

 Then run yarn from corepack.
-There are 2 ways to do this.
-If you have yarn installed globally, you can uninstall it.
-Or you can run `corepack yarn` instead of `yarn`.
+If you have yarn installed globally, you either need to uninstall it, or instead of running `yarn` run `corepack yarn` instead.
+That means substitute every `yarn` call below for `corepack yarn`.

 - `yarn`
 - `yarn start`